 Our objective is to further expand in the SaaS business by investing in brands and services that have unique competitive advantages in its target markets.

-Our objective is to re-list the company during the second half of 2020.
+Our objective is to re-list the company during the first half of 2021.

 Unlike a few years when software was bought in a physical form at a store, much of today’s software runs right off the cloud.
 This is made possible by worldwide broadband access and powerful computers – and SaaS allows users to consume software in a different way: